TylerDVogt/simple-file-server-c/README.md

 # simple-file-server-c
-A simple file server made in C.
+A simple file server and client made in C.